wuguay/chip-starter/README.md

-# chip-starter

-Chip - Starter Application

 # Chip Starter using Angular Meteor Ionic

+Chip - Starter Application.
 This is the starter package for building and testing modules built for the ecosystem

 ## How AOT works?